tobiadsn/tobiadsn/README.md

 - 🌱 I’m currently learning Privilege Escalation & Active Directory
 - 👯 I’m looking to collaborate on Cyber Security Projects, CTFs, and Bug Bounty Programs
 - 💬 Ask me about Linux, Network & Web Security
-- 📫 How to reach me: Inioluwaemmanuel1@gmail.com
+- 📫 How to reach me Inioluwaemmanuel1@gmail.com
 - ⚡ Fun fact: I love films, and I'm open to exploring where this quest takes me